LiUWaterFlow/WaterFlow/README.md

 * [pugixml](http://pugixml.org/)
 * [GLEW](http://glew.sourceforge.net/)
 * [AntTweakBar](http://anttweakbar.sourceforge.net/doc/)
-* OpenGL helper files and .obj and .tga loader made by Ingemar Ragnemalm
+* OpenGL helper files and .obj and .tga loader made by Ingemar Ragnemalm (released under no license currently)
-* Camera code by Gustav Svensk
+* Camera code by Gustav Svensk (gathered with permission to use, modify and redistribute as long as the note about the origin is left untouched).